aprilab-uf/nn_magnetometer/README.md

 # Neural Network-Based Magnetometer

 The package given here implements a neural network based model for public availability to the wider research community.
-The network is modeled on a ClearPath TurtleBot4 robot, and therefore a companion digital twin is implemented at this [Github Repo](https://github.com/aditya-penumarti/magnav_isaac_sim).
+The network is modeled on a ClearPath TurtleBot4 robot, and therefore a companion digital twin is implemented at the [MagNav Isaac Sim Github Repo](https://github.com/aprilab-uf/magnav_isaac_sim.git).
 This README outlines how to run the the neural based magnetometer for the system.

 ## Installing the package